ralna/GALAHAD/html/Python/_sources/dqp.rst.txt

 regularization subproblems, and is most suitable for problems involving a large number of unknowns $x$.

-See Section 4 of $GALAHAD/doc/dqp.pdf for a brief description of the method employed and other details.
+See Section 4 of $GALAHAD/doc/dqp.pdf for additional details.

 terminolgy
 ----------